 Account tags allow you to segment your membership within and across account types.
 An example use case is clubs that offer a discount for members who volunteer at a pool clean up day.
 With account tags you can mark those accounts as “Volunteer” and then create a discount for them based on the tag, regardless of account type.
+You can also Bulk update tags.
+To learn more about Bulk updates click here.

 You can apply as many account tags as you like to an account and you can create complex pricing rules based on them.